Lacklustre Arsenal held to dour 0-0 draw by Liverpool

 That having made no difference to Arsenal's attacking threat, Arteta rolled the dice again by unleashing Eberechi Eze and Noni Madueke from the bench with 10 minutes left.

-Despite their formidable forward options, however, Arsenal could not make an impact as they failed to score in the league for the first time since a 1-0 loss at Liverpool in August.
+Madueke flashed a pass across the face of goal but Arsenal's four-pronged attack could make no impact as they failed to score in the league for the first time since a 1-0 loss at Liverpool in August.